isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 medical services.</p>
 <p>Applicants with qualifications from countries or programmes not included
 in this list are still encouraged to apply.
-Such applications will be reviewed by the <strong>PEC Training Review Panel</strong> to assess the comparability of their training and experience to local standards.</p>
+Such applications will be reviewed by the PEC Training Review Panel to assess the comparability of their training and experience to local standards.</p>
 <hr>
 <p><strong>Relevant documents:</strong>
 </p>